ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Is there any other convenient OSCORE thing which is reusable here and we are missing?
 -->

-Note that policies can be set up, so that the Client sends a Key Re-Distribution Request to the KDC only after a given number of received messages have been unsuccessfully decrypted, or could not have been decrypted due to the lack of the necessary keying material.
+Note that policies can be set up, so that the Client sends a Key Re-Distribution Request to the KDC only after a given number of received messages could not be decrypted due to the lack of the necessary keying material.

-It is application dependent and pertaining to the particular message exchange (e.g. {{I-D.ietf-core-oscore-groupcomm}}) to set up policies that instruct clients to retain incoming messages and for how long, if they are unsuccessfully decrypted or currently not possible to decrypt (OPT4).
+It is application dependent and pertaining to the particular message exchange (e.g. {{I-D.ietf-core-oscore-groupcomm}}) to set up these policies, to instruct clients to retain incoming messages and for how long (OPT4).
 This allows clients to possibly decrypt such messages after getting updated keying material, rather than just consider them non valid messages to discard right away.

 The same Key Distribution Request could also be sent by the Client without being triggered by a failed decryption of a message, if the Client wants to be sure that it has the latest group keying material.
 If that is the case, the Client will receive from the KDC the same group keying material it already has in memory.